‘Unjustifiable hysteria’: Republican recalcitrance about the virus persists even as GOP faces growing turmoil

 Wisconsin has experienced a record number of new virus cases as temperatures have dropped.

 Wicker’s spokesman said he “lowered his face mask to eat a snack and forgot to put it back up.”
-When he was reminded by a flight attendant, he put the mask back up and has not been in contact with people who have tested positive.
+When he was reminded by a flight attendant he put the mask up, the spokesman said, and he has not been in contact with people who have tested positive.

-Democrats see a party consumed by Trump and in lockstep with his view of the virus and share his distaste for face coverings and social distancing.
+Democrats see a party consumed by Trump and in lockstep with his view of the virus, sharing his distaste for face coverings and social distancing.

 “For the future and safety of our fellow citizens, I implore my Republican colleagues to join Democrats in taking this seriously.
 Wear a mask.
 Social distance.
-Follow the science, CDC guidance and listen to experts,” said Sen. Tammy Duckworth (D-Ill.).
+Follow the science, CDC guidance, and listen to experts,” said Sen. Tammy Duckworth (D-Ill.).
 “Your actions now can still set an example, and it may very well save the lives of some of your supporters, colleagues and leaders, too.”

-Yet there was muted acknowledgment on Monday by one prominent Republican running for reelection that Trump’s handling of the pandemic has had missteps, reflecting the way embattled candidates are uneasily navigating a party that is dominated by Trump and sliding in the polls.
+Yet there was muted acknowledgment Monday by one prominent Republican running for reelection that Trump’s handling of the pandemic has included missteps, reflecting the way embattled candidates are uneasily navigating a party that is dominated by Trump and sliding in the polls.

-Sen. John Cornyn (R-Tex.) told the Houston Chronicle editorial board that Trump “let his guard down” on the pandemic.
+Sen. John Cornyn (R-Tex.) told the Houston Chronicle Editorial Board that Trump “let his guard down” on the pandemic.

-“I think in his desire to try to demonstrate that we are somehow coming out of this and that the danger is not still with us — I think he got out over his skis and frankly, I think it’s a lesson to all of us that we need to exercise self discipline,” Cornyn said.
+“I think in his desire to try to demonstrate that we are somehow coming out of this and that the danger is not still with us — I think he got out over his skis, and frankly, I think it’s a lesson to all of us that we need to exercise self-discipline,” Cornyn said.

-The GOP-controlled Senate is confronting its own challenges as Johnson, Sen. Mike Lee (R-Utah), Sen. Thom Tillis (R-N.C.) isolate following positive tests for the coronavirus.
-Some senators, such as Sen. Charles E. Grassley (R-Iowa), age 87 and third in the line of succession as the Senate’s president pro tempore, have declined to be tested despite being in the same vicinity as Lee.
+The GOP-controlled Senate is confronting its own challenges as Johnson and Sens.
+Mike Lee (R-Utah) and Thom Tillis (R-N.C.) isolate following positive tests for the coronavirus.
+Some senators, such as Charles E. Grassley (R-Iowa), age 87 and third in the line of succession as the Senate’s president pro tempore, have declined to be tested despite being in the same vicinity as Lee.

 “Sen. Grassley’s doctors have not recommended he be tested as he has not come into close contact with anyone suspected of having or confirmed to have coronavirus,” Grassley spokesman Michael Zona said in a statement to the Des Moines Register.